Secure CheckoutPersonal information is secured with SSL technology.

 There are different ways of thinking related to basic knowledge, operational procedures and precision in the observation of the physical quantities.
 The goal of the book is to help "build a bridge" between geophysicists involved in seismic while drilling - who may need to familiarize themselves with methods and procedures of drilling and drilling-rock mechanics - and drillers involved in geosteering and drilling of "smart wells" - who may have to familiarize themselves with seismic signals, wave resolution and radiation.
-For instance, an argument of common interest for drilling and seismic while drilling studies is the monitoring of the drill-string and bit vibrations.This volume contains a large number of real examples of SWD data analysis and applications.
+For instance, an argument of common interest for drilling and seismic while drilling studies is the monitoring of the drill-string and bit vibrations.

 - 30th June 2004

 "The purpose of this book is to give a theoretical and practical introduction to seismic-while-drilling by using the drill-bit noise...The objective of the book is to help build a bridge between geophysicists involved in seismic while drilling...and drillers involved in geosteering and drilling of smart wells..." -PETROLEUM ABSTRACTS, VOL. 45, 2005 @qu: The book provides a comprehensive look at SWD using a drill bit source.
 Its strengths are in the theoretical treatment of the subject readability, and up-to-date references.
 Geophysicists involved in planning SWD acquisition will find this book useful.
 With the abundant details on drilling operations, it provides a crossover opportunity for discussion with drilling engineers. @source: The Leading Edge, 2005